 When it comes to travel less is more, and slowing down is the best travel planning advice anyone can give you.
 Traveling slow creates opportunities for happy accidents of travel where you find yourself on amazing adventures you wouldn’t have otherwise been exposed to.
 Spending more time in one destination allows you to get a better feel for the pulse of the rhythm of life in the area, and meet amazing locals that will turn into travel angels.

 I have a friend that prays for things to go wrong because his best memories are from the worst scenarios.
-He is strong believer in “The Adventure starts where the planning stops.”
+He is a strong believer in “The Adventure starts where the planning stops.”
 So plan your route and fill in the blanks along the way.
-Your going to meet like minded people at every hostel you stay in, and there’s another hostel just down the road if you don’t like what you find at the first one.
+You’re going to meet like-minded people at every hostel you stay in, and there’s another hostel just down the road if you don’t like what you find at the first one.

 OVER TRIP PLANNING

 Travel planning trips can be exciting and adventurous.
 When you start out you’ll be overzealous and try to cram everything in.
 That’s ok.
 Consider this your rough draft, or what I like to call a highlights reminder.
 These are the things you want to see and do but take a deep breath.
 Realize its unrealistic, and burdening to try and rush from attraction to attraction.
 Plus costly.
 The slower you travel the cheaper things are.
 Taking a taxi from the hostel to the Eiffel Tower is practical, but what will you uncover walking the 3 miles through the city of Paris from your hostel to the Eiffel Tower?